-Past and present coastal Aboriginal and Torres Strait Islander people seasonally harvest stingrays and sharks from the sea and estuaries.
-The Aboriginal tribes located in Lockhart and Hopevale on the east coast of Cape York for example, prefer to eat specific types of ray.
-Some of the favourite types of ray include cowtail ray, thorny ray, long-tailed ray and mangrove ray.
+Aboriginal and Torres Strait Islander people seasonally harvest stingrays and sharks from the sea and estuaries, with some Aboriginal tribes in Lockhart and Hopevale on the east coast of Cape York prefering to eat specific types of ray.
+Favourite types include cowtail ray, thorny ray, long-tailed ray and mangrove ray.

 Aboriginal and Torres Strait Islander people use indicators in the environment to determine the best time to harvest their food sources.
 For example, for some tribes on the east coast of Cape York, the first thunderstorm of the wet season or the sighting of Torres Strait pigeons are considered the time to harvest stingrays.

 In the Torres Strait and on the mainland, underground ovens called kup-mari (pronounced cup-ma-ree) are used to cook food.

 To make the oven, Aboriginal and Torres Strait Island people dig a shallow hole in the ground and fill it with rocks.
 They then place wood and dry leaves in a dome-shaped arrangement to make a big fire and heat the rocks.

 Once the majority of the wood is burnt and the rocks are heated, they set some of the rocks aside and wrap the food in banana and coconut leaves (or a combination of leaves and aluminium foil), placing it in the centre of the pit.